TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 Key is pressed 25 times
 GPIO Input Interrupt Test Passed on a53_core2 !!
 All tests have passed on a53_core2 !!
 \endcode
 \endcond
+\cond SOC_AM62LX

+**FreeRTOS-AMP Sample Output**

+Shown below is a sample output on UART0 console (logs for a53ss0-0) when the application is run,
+\code
+GPIO Input Interrupt Test Started ...
+GPIO Interrupt Configured for Rising Edge ...
+Connect the GPIO0_34 pin on EVM to ground and release to trigger GPIO interrupt ...
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 27 times
+GPIO Input Interrupt Test Passed on a53_core0 !!
+All tests have passed on a53_core0 !!
+\endcode

+Shown below is a sample output on UART1 console (logs for a53ss0-1) when the application is run,
+\code
+GPIO Input Interrupt Test Started ...
+GPIO Interrupt Configured for Rising Edge ...
+Connect the GPIO0_90 pin on EVM to ground and release to trigger GPIO interrupt ...
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 0 times
+Key is pressed 2 times
+Key is pressed 2 times
+Key is pressed 2 times
+Key is pressed 2 times
+Key is pressed 4 times
+Key is pressed 4 times
+Key is pressed 5 times
+GPIO Input Interrupt Test Passed on a53_core1 !!
+All tests have passed on a53_core1 !!
+\endcode
+\endcond